MicheleDelliVeneri/ALMASim/README.md

 For every observed target ALMASim generates:

 - A Sky model .fits cube containing the source without any source of noise or instrumental effects;
-- A Dirty .fits cube, i.e. the Fourier inversion of the observed visibilities
+- A Dirty .fits cube, i.e. the Fourier inversion of the observed visibilities;

-- A Measurements set .npy file containing the measured visibilities as a numpy array
-- A parameters.csv containing the observational and source parameters
+Optionally ALMASim can also output the PSFs, Measurement Sets and plots of the 2D integrated cubes and 1D spectra for all simulated data.

 ## Citing ALMASim